Paulino Alcántara: Politics

 In the 1930s, Alcántara entered politics and was a member of the Falange Española, the variant of Spanish Fascism.
 On 4 August 1936, he became a soldier and fled to Andorra and France after Franco's coup failed to take the city of Barcelona on 18 July 1936.
 In 1936 Alcántara was a Carlist volunteer and participated in numerous military operations of the nationalist troops of Francisco Franco.

 During the Spanish Civil War, Alcántara was Lieutenant of the first battalion of the Brigade Legionary Black Arrows (Frecce Nere).
 The Black Arrows was a volunteer corps (Corpo Truppe Volontarie) directed directly by Benito Mussolini.

 With the Black Arrows, Alcántara served on the fronts of Guadalajara, Aragon and Catalonia.
 With General Yagüe, he entered the city of Barcelona victoriously on 26 January 1939.

 After the Spanish Civil War, Alcántara lived in Barcelona and was Lieutenant of the Black Arrows.

 During the Spanish State and World War II period, Alcántara was a Chief of the Falange Española Tradicionalista y de las JONS.

 Personal life

 Alcántara was married to Blanca López, a Spaniard from Barcelona, with whom he had two sons, the eldest being Eduardo Alcántara López.

-Alcántara was the son of Don Eduardo de Alcántara y Garchitorena, a criollo Filipino from Manila who served as a soldier in the Spanish Army, and Doña Victoriana Riestrá y Cauilán, a Filipina of mixed Spanish origin from Iloilo.
+Alcántara was the son of Don Eduardo de Alcántara y Garchitorena, a criollo Filipino or island-born Spanish from Manila who served as a soldier in the Spanish Army, and Doña Victoriana Riestrá y Cauilán, a criollo Filipino or island-born Spanish from Lal-lo, Cagayan.
 Alcántara was one of seven children born to a large Spanish Filipino family, and he had three brothers and three sisters.
 His siblings were Fernándo, Eduardo, Diego María Tomás Ramón José Ceferino, María Victoria, Maria de la Paz, and Josefa, whom were all born and raised in the Philippines.

 Alcántara maintained his Spanish nationality throughout his life, and he was also a sovereign Philippine citizen.